 Check whether there is bad sector on the partition

-The first option not only finds out the wrong parts in the partition but also deals with them; the second choice only gets the errors while the last one just tell you whether there is bad sector on the partition.
+The first option not only finds out the wrong parts in the partition but also deals with them; the second option gets the errors only while the final one just tell you whether there is bad sector on the partition.
 From the first one to the very last, the requirements level lows down, so the time they cost decrease.
-In this case we choose the default (the second option).
+In this case we choose second option by default.
 After that, click OK to continue.

 You can use chkdsk.exe to check the partition that has a drive letter only.
 For the partition without drive letters, namely, the unallocated space, it should be labeled before you can check it.

-Depending on the size of your drive, this might take several minutes.
+Depending on the size of your drive, this process might take several minutes.

 As for Check whether there is bad sector on the partition, the operation steps are also similar to those two involved above.
 The little differences are that you should choose Check whether there is bad sector on the partition in the second step and when you click OK, a window will pop out to confirm the decision you have made.
 At this moment, you just need to press Start button to begin the operation.
 It will show you how is it going and many details such as where the bad sectors located and how long the time it has already taken and this option is the fastest one of the three.
 However, you can do it much faster by ticking Quick Check in the pop-out window.